dagster-io/dagster/README.rst

 computations structured as a DAG (directed, acyclic graph) that end up producing data assets, whether those assets be tables, files, machine-learning models, etc.

-There are a few tools in this repo
+There are a few tools in this repo:

-This repo has several modules.

 - **Dagster**: The core programming model and abstraction stack; a stateless single-node and -process execution engine; and a CLI tool for driving that engine.
 * **Dagit**: Dagit is a rich viewer for Dagster assets.